ProductsHostess TwinkiesGolden sponge cake with creamy filling

 Contains non-vegan ingredients.

-Unrecognized ingredients: en:animal, en:tallow, en:hydrogenated-tallow, en:e339ii, en:to-retain-freshness
+Unrecognized: en:animal, en:tallow, en:hydrogenated-tallow, en:e339ii, en:to-retain-freshness

 Vegetarian